 About two decades ago, society started to measure the impact of the built environment on our natural surroundings.
 We realised if we did not start making positive sustainable design changes, then we would continue to adversely affect our planet.

-In more recent history and through the creation of the WELL building rating, depression and exclusion.
-As designers we have the desire to understand this in more detail and begin designing for a broader group of people.
+In more recent history and through the creation of the WELL building rating,

 \ NEURODIVERSITY